citrusgreening/joomla/README.txt

-This is the site repo for CitrusGreening Solutions joomla blog.
+This is the site repo for CitrusGreening Solutions joomla blog http://blog.citrusgreening.org/

-Please visit citrusgreening.org to view the site.
+Please visit https://www.citrusgreening.org/ to view the research site.
+Code at https://github.com/solgenomics/citrusgreening